 Projects delivered already

 Despite the impacts of the pandemic, we have signed several clients to new software implementations and completed various new and in-flight projects, on time and to budget.
-We’ve also transitioned several on-premise users into our world-class data centre facilities.
+We’ve also transitioned several on-premise users into our world-class data center facilities.